oitofelix/qdot-8086/index.md

 ?import main  ; import the main symbol used above.
 This
-              ; will expand to all the code it depends upon, and so on ; recursively
+              ; will expand to all the code it depends upon, and so on ; recursively, thus all the program's source code will ; be compiled and assembled here
 %include "src/prog.qdt"

-SECTION .bss ; here is the executable end
+SECTION .bss ; here is the binary end
 .
 .
 .